codicoop/boilerplate_django/README.md

 ## Initial superuser creation

-The `users`' app comes with the `auto_superuser` command.
-It does the same than the `0002_data_superuser.py` migation, so usually you won't need to run it.

-It might happen that when running the migrations for the first time you didn't set the `SUPERUSER_EMAIL` or `SUPERUSER_PASSWORD` settings and the superuser was not created.
-In that situation, if you want to create the superuser using those settings instead of running the Django's `createsuperuser` command, you can use `auto_superuser`.
+The `users` app will create an initial superuser during the migration process (at `0002_data_superuser.py`) if the `SUPERUSER_EMAIL` and `SUPERUSER_PASSWORD` environment variables are set.

+If the superuser was not created or was deleted and you want to recreate it with the environment settings credentials, you can run the following command:

+    python manage.py loaddevdata

+Which will create it as well as populate the database with initial data for development.

+Alternatively, you can also use the Django built-in `createsuperuser` command.

 # Warning about python packages and tests